adewaleK/Enumerable_module/README.md

 ### Built With

 * [RUBY](https://ruby-doc.org/)
+* VS-CODE

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.

-Clone or fork the repo <https://github.com/mkezmkez/ruby-enumerables>
+Clone or fork the repo <https://github.com/adewaleK/Enumerable_module.git> to get a copy and explore the content of the Enumerrable  mpdule

 <!-- CONTRIBUTING -->